GENERAL TERMS AND CONDITIONS FOR HOTEL ACCOMODATION CONTRACTS

 2. To the extent the hotel and customer agreed in writing upon a date for a cost-free cancellation of the contract, the customer may cancel the contract up to that date without incurring payment or damage compensation claims by the hotel.
 The customer’s right of cancellation shall expire if he does not exercise his cancellation right in writing vis-à-vis the hotel by the agreed date, insofar as no case pursuant to Nr.
 1, sentence 3 supra exists.

-3. If rooms are not used by the customer, the hotel must apply credit for the income from renting the rooms to other parties and also for saved expenses.
+3. In the case of rooms not used by the customer, the hotel shall offset the saved expenses.

 4. At its discretion, the hotel may demand the contractually agreed compensation and to make a flat-rate deduction for saved expenses.
 In this case, the customer is obligated to pay 80 percent of the contractually agreed rate for lodging with or without breakfast, 70 percent for room and half-board, and 60 percent for room and full-board arrangements.
 The customer is at liberty to show that the claim mentioned above was not created or not created in the amount demanded.

 1. To the extent that a right of cost-free cancellation within a certain period was agreed in writing for the customer, the hotel is entitled for its part to cancel the contract during that period if there are inquiries from other customers regarding the contractually reserved rooms and the customer does not waive his right of rescission upon inquiry thereof by the hotel.

 2. If an agreed advance payment or an advance payment demanded pursuant to Item III, Nr.
 6 supra is not made even after a reasonable grace period set by the hotel has expired, then the hotel is likewise entitled to cancel the contract.